Tree Work Permit

 When is Tree Work Permit required?

-A Tree Work Permit must be obtained before a person removes, damages, kills or destroys a Significant Tree under the City of Stonnington General Local Law 2008 (No.1)(DOC, 1MB).
+A Tree Work Permit must be obtained before a person removes, damages, kills or destroys a Significant Tree under the City of Stonnington General Local Law 2018 (No.1)(PDF, 2MB)

 A Significant Tree is defined as a tree:

-- with a trunk circumference of 180 centimetres or greater measured at its base
+- with a trunk circumference of 140 cm or greater measured at 1.4 m above its base;

-- with a total circumference of all its trunks of 180 centimetres or greater measured at its base
+- with a total circumference of all its trunks of 140 cm or greater measured at 1.4 m above its base;

-- with a trunk circumference of 140 centimetres or greater measured at 1.5 metres above its base
+- with a trunk circumference of 180 cm or greater measured at its base; or

-- with a total circumference of all its trunks of 140 centimetres or greater measured at 1.5 metres above its base.
+- with a total circumference of all its trunks of 180 cm or greater measured at its base.

 If the property is subject to a recent Planning Application, with conditions that relate to trees, or is located within a Significant Landscape Overlay area, such as the Hedgeley Dene Precinct, a planning permit may be required to prune or remove trees.
 For further information, please contact Council’s Planning Unit on 8290 3329.